aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/_index.md

 ```

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation).
-About downloading from GitHub and running examples, you find out from [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
+About downloading from GitHub and running examples, you find out from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
 {{% /alert %}}